topdreg/aaron-tech-etc/README.md

 ## Known Issues/Future Plans
 In the future, I would like to implement the web page onto a persistent web address, instead of having the user git clone the project.
 Image storage, instead of referencing a URL, would be nice also.
 And of course, I'm constantly figuring out how to make the item catalog look prettier.

+Creating a secure login system might be worthwhile, although the purpose of this project is to let others try it out.

 ## Attribution
 The item descriptions were taken from Best Buy, Gamestop, Fry's Electronics, and Target.